-If the system restore from safe mode does not work, you still can create a recovery drive or using an installation disc to restore your computer to earlier date from boot.
+If the system restore from safe mode does not work, you still can create a recovery drive or use an installation disc to restore your computer to earlier date from boot.

-Step 1. boot your computer with a recovery drive or installation disc.
+Step 1.
+Insert a recovery drive or installation disc into your computer.

 Step 2.
-Go to BIOS and set the bootable drive as the first boot option, then press F10 to save and restart your computer.
+Boot your computer into BIOS and set the bootable drive as the first boot option.
+Then press F10 to save the changes and restart your computer.

 Step 4.
-Click Repair your computer, then choose Windows 10 > Troubleshoot > Advanced options >System Restore.
+Click Repair your computer, and then choose Windows 10 > Troubleshoot > Advanced options > System Restore.

 Step 5.
-Then, the first window will appear.
+Then, the System Restore window will appear.
 Just click Next to move on.

 Step 6.
 Repeat the steps in the normal state.

 Method 4: How to restore computer to earlier date using command prompt

 You can also use command prompt to restore computer to earlier date in Windows 10.
 This approach is similar to the previous one.
 You need to restore computer settings to earlier date with an installation disc or a recovery drive.
 The only difference is the recovery tool you are using.